Sumandora/tarasande/README.md

 - Target strafe: Anti Void
 - Account manager: Add skins in selection
 - AirJump/-Walk
-- More Modularity by removing unnecessary TarasandeMain#get() calls
+- More Modularity by moving methods to utils

 ### TODO-List (Click GUI)
 - Correctly save and calculate the positions of the panels when resizing ingame